Cart: 0 item 0

 Better for your kilt, your health, and the planet

-The Askival of Strathearn Kilt Cleaning service “Wet Cleans” the kilt.
+The Askival of Strathearn Kilt Cleaning service “Wet Cleans” (as opposed to PERC-based “Dry cleaning”) the kilt.

-Using wet cleaning has a positive impact on the kilt: while dry cleaning can damage the cloth and deteriorate the fabric fibres because of the high temperatures and harsher chemicals used in the process.
+Fabric Longevity: The kilt can be safely wet cleaned with a positive impact, using lower temperatures and natural detergents this maintains the quality and longevity.
+Dry cleaning can damage the cloth and deteriorate the fabric fibres because of the high temperatures and harsher chemicals used in the process.

-Using water for cleaning, irrigates the fibres of the 2×2 twill weave cloth where there is space for a lifetime of stuff to collect, and restores the brightness of the colours, which in most cases get dull after consistently being exposed to other cleaning methods.
+Washing Performance: Using water for cleaning, irrigates the fibres of the 2×2 twill weave cloth where there is space for a lifetime of stuff to collect.
+It restores the brightness of the colours, by effectively removing water-based stains, dirt, sweat, food spills, and most oil-based stains.
+It does also effectively eliminate odours, leaving garments fresh and clean.